mwende-k/job_scraping/README.md

   ```

 ## Output
 Results are saved to `eastern_africa_data_jobs.csv` with a summary header and deduped entries.
+Also comes with a Stremlit app.